keruiduo/SupplMat4Protocols/README.md

       - **place**: the place of the consonant used in the chosen pseudoword
       - **voicing**: the voicing of the consonant used in the chosen pseudoword
       - **response_time**: the response time for the trial
-    - `2x2.txt`: contains the data of the 1x1 protocl as follows:
+    - `2x2.txt`: contains the data of the 2x2 protocol as follows:
       - **subject_nr**: the subject ID
       - **trial_nb**: the position of the trial in the sequence of trials
       - **PW_code_left**: the code/ID of the pseudoword on the left of the screen and played first